COMPONENTS OF AN IEP

 - Are there rare and unusual circumstances that are a factor?

-To provide parents time to consider the IEP and to allow parents, schools, and AEA time to plan for the delivery of ESYS, IEP team are advised to finalize and document decisions regarding eligibility for ESYS at least 60 calendar days before the end of the school year, and before any other school breaks for which ESYS would be a consideration.
+To provide parents time to consider the IEP and to allow parents, schools, and AEA time to plan for the delivery of ESYS, the IEP team are advised to finalize and document decisions regarding eligibility for ESYS at least 60 calendar days before the end of the school year, and before any other school breaks for which ESYS would be a consideration.

 View the Extended School Year Services brochure for additional information or take a look at our FAQ document.